benkenawell/wedding-site/README.md

 # README

-This site is statically hosted on Github Pages and provides some client side content related to my wedding.
+This site is no longer statically hosted on Github.
+Instead, it uses caddy to include some dynamic, templated based behavior.